Dates & Prices

 Day 17

 San JoseToday your Central American adventure comes to an end, and there are no activities planned.
 As there's a lot to see and do in and around San Jose, it’s recommended you stay here for a few days to make the most of the city.
-If you'd like to extend your visit, just speak to your booking agent.
+If you'd like to extend your visit, just speak to your booking agent ahead of time.

 OR Call Us For a Free Quote 1-800-935-2620